roxberry/roxberry-jekyll/app/_posts/2020-12-17-site-roadmap-first-draft.md

 TODO: Plan the 2021 content calendar.

 Ideas - I'm in the middle of my CEH reup, so I can write about that.
 I need to do a Java and C# catchup - need some ideas for projects.
 I'd like to do an AI and Robotics project.
 Maybe something totally different, publish some writing on Russia / Russian Language / Soviet stufies (my academic background).
 Or a peek into personal / professional productivity or fun and games?
 Also, need a work environment and tools update, now that I'm working out of my basement bunker.

+## Platform
+I'm considering going to a Javascript / Node based platform, Gatsby or Next.js.
+Leaving this here as a reference [Jekyll to Gatsby](https://www.gatsbyjs.com/blog/2017-11-08-migrate-from-jekyll-to-gatsby/)

 ## Wrap Up
 Reading through, I don't have an excuse not to have more content here.
 I'm excited to hit my future milestones on this roadmap.